 Just 17 miles west on the A830 is the village of Glenfinnan, at the head of Loch Shiel, and this is where you’ll find the monument to mark the spot where Bonnie Prince Charlie raised his standard to signify the start of the 1745 Jacobite Rebellion.

 There’s nice forest walks here, and watersports, with canoeing, fishing, and boat trips on the loch.
-But there are many villages around the area with something of interest for everyone, which is why Fort William is the perfect base for exploring the country.
+But there are many villages around the area with something of interest for everyone, which is why Fort William is the perfect base for exploring The Highlands.

 Find A Hotel In Fort William.
 A comprehensive search facility to browse hundreds of hotels in Scotland and compare prices for the best deal.